johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ## Verify deployment status

 1. In the [Microsoft Defender portal](https://security.microsoft.com), open the device inventory.
-It might take 5-20 mins for the device to show up in the portal.
+It might take 5-20 minutes for the device to show up in the portal.

 2. Run an antivirus detection test to verify that the device is properly onboarded and reporting to the service.
 Perform the following steps on the newly onboarded device: